 ZOA-Z’s Executive Director, Elizabeth Nkhoma, (front left) has over 20 years’ experience in effective project implementation, monitoring and evaluation.
 She has previously worked as a consultant for CARE Zambia and Plan International Zambia and worked as Field Programs Officer for World Vision and as National HIV and AIDS Officer for United Nations High Commission for Refugees.

-Patricia mbao Programme Co-ordinator
+Patricia Mbao ProJECT Co-ordinator

 Patricia has 15 years experience through Lions Club International and the Catholic Commission for Justice and Peace, as well as project coordination monitoring and evaluating and experience in Public Administration.